Fluoxetine Hydrochloride (floo-OX-e-teen hye-droe-KLOR-ide), Olanzapine (oh-LAN-za-peen)

-Treats depression that is a part of bipolar disorder or that does not respond to other antidepressants.
-This medicine contains a selective serotonin reuptake inhibitor (SSRI) antidepressant.
+Treats depression, including the depression that is part of bipolar disorder.
+This medicine contains an antipsychotic and a selective serotonin reuptake inhibitor (SSRI) antidepressant.

 There may be other brand names for this medicine.